Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 VAT Registration Threshold

-The VAT legislation and Tax Authority interpretations of main provisions contain valuable information about the VAT threshold in Estonia and its applicable provisions.
-The regulations define a EUR 40,000 VAT registration threshold for Estonia's established businesses.
+The VAT legislation and the Tax Authority's interpretations of the main provisions provide valuable information on the VAT threshold in Estonia and its application.
+The regulations set a VAT registration threshold of EUR 40,000 for established businesses in Estonia.
+Further inspection of the rules and regulations indicates that there is no VAT registration threshold for non-Estonian businesses.

 Regarding the VAT registration threshold for intra-EU distance sales of goods and B2C supplies of services, Estonia, as an EU Member State, implemented a EUR 10,000 threshold into its national legislation.
 Additionally, Estonia did not define any VAT registration threshold for electronically supplied services by non-EU suppliers.